usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 sidenav: hiring-phases
 phase: job-analysis
 sub-phase-order: 060
-intro: Finish your workshop by breaking participants into groups to write questions for both the first and second assessment rounds.
-Use your defined competencies, proficiencies, and required experience to create guidance for SMEs reviewing applicant responses.
+intro: Dedicate the second half of your job analysis workshop to working with SMEs to develop material for both assessment rounds.
+The SMEs should decide which assessment types make sense to evaluate each competency and then create assessments (interview questions and/or written prompts) to assess the identified proficiency levels.
 ---

 <p class="usa-intro">
   {{ page.intro }}
 </p>

 As a best practice, applicants should pass through multiple hurdles with multiple SMEs before an agency considers them qualified.
-Two rounds of assessments can assess the breadth and then the depth of applicants' knowledge about your required competencies.
-Any applicant who doesn't receive a high enough score during the first assessment will not progress to the second.
+In order to eliminate unqualified applicants in each round, the two rounds should measure different things.
+For example, one interview can measure breadth of knowledge and the second interview can measure depth of knowledge.
+Or, a written demonstration project can measure technical competencies while a phone interview measures competencies more easily assessed through oral communications.
+Therefore, any applicant who doesn't receive a high enough score during the first assessment will not progress to the second.

+Use your defined competencies, proficiencies, and required experience to create guidance for SMEs reviewing applicant responses.

 ### Assessment Options

-- Portfolio review
-- Short writing question response
-- Longform essay prompt
+- Biodata
+- Cognitive Ability
-- Hypothetical task
+- Emotional Intelligence
+- Job Knowledge Tests
+- Situational Judgment Test
-- Asynchronous interview
+- Structured Interviews
-  - An applicant records answers for later SME review
+- Training and Experience
-- Live interview
+- Work Samples

+See a longer list at [this reference link](https://www.opm.gov/policy-data-oversight/assessment-and-selection/other-assessment-methods/).

 ### If using Two Live Interviews